Guylaine F. Roy

-Previously, from May 2017 to August 2018, she was the Associate Deputy Minister of Canadian Heritage.
+Previously, from May 2017 to August 2018, she was the Associate Deputy Minister of Canadian Heritage, mainly involved in sport files.
 She joined Canadian Heritage in September 2011 as the Assistant Deputy Minister, Cultural Affairs Sector.
-In this role, she was responsible for policies and programs related to the arts, cultural industries, copyright legislation and international trade policy, broadcasting and digital communications, the TV5 program, and federal/provincial relations in the cultural sector.
-She was also responsible for the application of the Investment Canada Act to the cultural sector.

 Before joining Canadian Heritage, Guylaine was Associate Assistant Deputy Minister, Policy at Transport Canada.
 She served in this capacity from 2007 to 2011, providing advice on a range of policy files related to transportation efficiency, competitiveness, environmental sustainability and integration across all modes of transportation.